Efficient Reinforcement Finetuning via Adaptive Curriculum Learning

 Since the left-hand side can be interpreted as the negative reverse KL divergence between $\pi_{\text{init}}$ and $\pi^*$ \citep{rafailov2024r}, \citet{bae2025online} show that when the reward $r(x, y)$ with $y \sim \pi_{\text{init}}(\cdot \mid x)$ is Bernoulli, the KL divergence is lower-bounded by the reward variance:

 where $p(x)$ is the model's success rate on prompt $x$.
-This implies that the lower bound on the KL divergence, and consequently the gradient magnitude during policy updates, is proportional to the reward variance, which is maximized when $p(x) = 0.5$.
-In other words, training on prompts that the model succeeds on roughly half the time may yield the strongest learning signal.
-In Section~\ref{sec:result} and Appendix~\ref{sec:ablation_beta}, we conduct an ablation study by varying the target reward $\beta$, demonstrating that setting $\beta = 0.5$ consistently leads to the best performance, supporting the hypothesis that training on prompts with a success rate near 50\% provides the most informative learning signal.
+This implies that the lower bound on the KL divergence is proportional to the reward variance, which is maximized when $p(x) = 0.5$.
+We use this result as an intuition for why prompts that the model succeeds on roughly half the time can provide informative policy-gradient updates; it does not by itself prove that PPO gradient norm or downstream learning progress is globally maximized at $p(x)=0.5$.
+In Section~\ref{sec:result} and Appendix~\ref{sec:ablation_beta}, we conduct an ablation study by varying the target reward $\beta$, demonstrating that setting $\beta = 0.5$ consistently leads to the best performance, empirically supporting the use of an intermediate-success curriculum.